Skip to Main Content

 Go back to the top of the page

-Congenital spine abnormalities are disorders of the spine that develop very early in life.
-Some of these conditions may cause abnormal alignment of the spine.
-Others may affect the nerves, causing problems in moving the arms or legs, bathroom issues or pain.
+Congenital vertebral anomalies are deformities of the spine that are present at birth.
+Some of these conditions cause abnormal alignment of the spine and others affect the nerves, causing problems in moving the arms or legs, bathroom issues or pain.

-Many congenital spine disorders are related to spina bifida.
-Babies born with spina bifida aperta or myelomeningocele may have an open defect on their backs where the skin over the spinal cord does not form correctly and the nerves are exposed.
-Spina bifida occulta is a condition that is not as severe as an open defect—children may have abnormalities in the bones, which may or may not cause symptoms.
+Many congenital spinal deformities relate to spina bifida.
+Babies born with spina bifida aperta or myelomeningocele may have an open defect on their backs.
+In this area, the skin over the spinal cord does not form properly, and the nerves are exposed.
+Spina bifida occulta is a condition that is not as severe as an open defect—children may have abnormalities in the spine, which may or may not cause symptoms.

 • Tethered spinal cord.
-Tethered spinal cord is a neurological condition that stretches the spinal cord like a rubber band.
+A tethered spinal cord is a neurological condition that stretches the spinal cord like a rubber band.
 This happens when abnormal tissue attachments limit the movement of the spinal cord.
-A number of conditions may cause this, but it is closely related to spina bifida (myelomeningocele), abnormal fat in the spinal cord (lipomyelomeningocele) or other abnormalities.
-In some cases, tethered spinal cord is related to a tighter than normal connection (the filum terminale) between the spinal cord and the tailbone.
+A number of conditions may cause this, but it is closely related to spina bifida (myelomeningocele), abnormal fat in the spinal cord (lipomyelomeningocele) or other deformities.
+In some cases, a tethered spinal cord is related to a tighter than normal connection (the filum terminale) between the spinal cord and the tailbone.

 • Abnormal spinal alignment.
 Abnormalities in spinal alignment may cause pain, loss of function and breathing restriction.
 An abnormal alignment may be described as: